HELP FOR FAMILIES

 NJCTS is committed to supporting individuals and families affected by Tourette Syndrome (TS) and associated disorders.
 We provide a continuum of services, support, and education for families; outreach and training for medical and educational professionals; and advocacy for collaborative research for better treatments and a cure for TS.

-Physician Referral Network: NJCTS’ Physician Referral Network is comprised of more than 200 neurologists, psychiatrists, psychologists, counselors, and social workers with expertise in treating TS.
+Physician Referral List: NJCTS’ Physician Referral List is comprised of more than 200 neurologists, psychiatrists, psychologists, counselors, and social workers with expertise in treating TS.
 Our referral is a direct link for families to medical professionals who treat TS, ADHD, OCD, anxiety, and depression.
 Please call us at 908.575.7350.

 Webinars: NJCTS’ Wednesday Webinar series was launched in 2008 and today draws an audience from 48 states and more than 15 countries.
 The series has featured more than 100 online seminars for parents, educators and professionals on topics of interest to the TS and associated disorders community, such as anxiety, OCD, sensory issues, bullying, school accommodations, and much more.
 View our past webinars.

 Education and Medical Outreach: For more than a decade, NJCTS has developed and offered the Faculty In-Service Program, which is geared toward education professionals in elementary and secondary schools, while Youth Advocate Presentations reach tens of thousands of children and adolescents through activities that emphasize understanding, empathy, compassion, awareness, and growth.
 Medical Outreach is provided through Patient-Centered Medical Education, a unique presentation in which physicians and residents hear directly from youth and families, and Grand Rounds presentations in which an experienced medical clinician provides an overview of diagnosis and treatment options for TS and tic disorders.
 Learn more.